15 Ways to

 One way to lower costs dramatically is to choose a more fair-priced mortuary in your section of Utah: At-A-Glance Mortuary Price Comparison Charts

-CAUTION: We have not comparison shopped cemeteries (plots, fees and liners often total over $2K) since 2008, but there are extremely high priced cemeteries and unfair fees to watch out for.
+We have not comparison shopped CEMETERIES (plots, fees and liners often total over $2K), but some are extremely high priced and have unfair fees to watch out for.

 Cheaper Caskets

 Make a casket or Buy a Casket from a Vendor that Sells Directly to the Public (such as TitanCasket.com).
 Or buy a cardboard or cremation casket.
-See our Caskets page for vendors Also note it is a violation of the Federal Trade Commission's Funeral Rule for a funeral home to charge you a fee for providing your own casket.
+See our Caskets page for vendors Note: it is a violation of the Federal Trade Commission's Funeral Rule for a funeral home to charge you a fee for providing your own casket.
+Call us if they try: Joyce 801-368-5884

 Choose Cremation

-A cremation in 2023 should cost about $1K.
+A cremation in 2023 costs about $1K.
 Family can still have a funeral before or a memorial service after.
 Many worry cremation is opposed by God.
 Gather more perspective in this 2 page document: Scriptural and Religious Views on Modes of Disposition

 (called an alternative container)$150